PedroLopes/affordance/README.md

 # affordance
-The code repository for the Affordance++ master thesis
+The code repository for the Affordance++ project, from Patrik Jonell's repo.

 ### Install instructions